Azure/terraform-azurerm-avm-res-oracledatabase-cloudvmcluster/README.md

 This repository contains a Terraform module for deploying Oracle Database Cloud VM Clusters using Azure Verified Modules (AVM).
 The module provisions scalable Oracle Cloud VM clusters in an enterprise-ready configuration on Microsoft Azure.

+## Known issues
+- Destroying VMCluster: When running the destroy command, VMCluster takes longer than the API reports.
+As a result, Terraform attempts to destroy the Cloud Exadata Infrastructure, which fails because the VMCluster hasn’t been fully deleted yet.

 ## Features

 - **Automated Oracle VM Cluster Deployment**: Deploys Oracle Cloud VM Clusters.